chibiboba/JS-120/aaaa Notes/Lesson 3 Notes.md

 - What's significant about using `new` keyword to invoke a function?
 - JavaScript takes the following steps when you invoke a function with `new`.
   1. It creates an entirely new object(the instance).
   2. It sets the prototype of the new object to the object that is referenced by the constructor's `prototype` property.
-We'll discuss this in a later assignment.
-We mention it now for completeness.
   3. It sets the value of `this` inside the function to point to the new object.
   4. It invokes the consturctor function.
 Since `this` refers to the new object, we use it within the function to set the object's properties and methods.
   5. Finally, once the function finishes running, `new` returns the new object "automatically"; we don't explicitly return anything.